Avocash – Financial Literacy App

 After gaining some clarity into user needs and how existing apps had flaws and pain points to address, we created our pocket-sized list of project goals.
 Finally!

-We created a high-level flow for the specific task of seeing a tip / notification in the users transaction feed, and asking if they would like to take a lesson on how to invest a new bonus that was received.
+We created a high-level flow for the specific task of seeing tips / notifications in the users transaction feed, and asking if they would like to take a lesson on how to invest a new bonus that was received.

 Sketches